 For each tree, dig a hole 2 feet wide and 12-18 inches deep.
 The best transplanting method is to place the excavated soil into a wheelbarrow and then sprinkle one cup each of limestone and bonemeal over this soil.
 Use your shovel to thoroughly mix the lime and bonemeal into the soil in the wheelbarrow.
 Partially refill the hole with enough of the mixed soil to bring the tree up to the proper planting depth.
 The tree should be planted so that the graft union is at least 2 to 4 inches above the final soil line.

 Remove the tree from its plastic pot and gently shake off half the soil from the roots.
 (This does not apply to shipped trees.
 Shipped trees have a small amount of soil on the root ball and are ready to plant).
 Place the tree in the hole, gently spreading the roots over the bottom of the hole.
-Refill the hole with the remaining soil, tamping-down the soil firmly as you refill.
-Water the hole thoroughly as you are refilling and tamping.
+Refill the hole with the remaining soil, adding plenty of water as you refill.
+Making a soil “soup” is recommended to gently fill all the voids.
 A small amount of well-rotted compost can be added to the hole if available.

-Mulching your trees after planting is highly recommended.
-Apply a 4-6 inch thick layer of pine or hardwood bark, pine needles, leaf mulch, or similar weed-free material in a ring around each tree.
+Mulch your trees after planting applying a 4-6 inch thick layer of wood chips, leaf mulch, or similar weed-free material in a ring around each tree.
 Keep the mulch pulled a few inches away from the base of the tree to discourage mice and voles from gnawing on the lower trunk.
 Add more mulch over time as it decomposes and make a diligent effort to prevent weeds and grasses from becoming established around the tree for the first few years.
 It is also important to provide sturdy stakes for dwarf trees.
 A ten-foot metal or wooden pole buried two feet in the ground will work very well as a supporting stake.

 Protection from Animals